nikhilraojl/op/README.md

 Register-ArgumentCompleter -Native -CommandName op -ScriptBlock $opCommandCompletion
 ```

-For auto complete in bash you can add the below script rc file
+For auto complete in bash you can add the below script to your rc file
 ```bash
 PROJECTS_PATH="$HOME/[Pp]rojects/*/*"
 IGNORE_DIR="$HOME/[Pp]rojects/deploys/*"